mads-hartmann/o11y/open-census/README.md

 This is a demonstration of how you can use the OpenCensus [agent] and [collector] (collectively called [OpenCensus Service]) to export distributed traces from your services to various backends (Zipkin, Datadog, and Honeycomb in this example, [more exporters are available][exporters]).

-You instrument your services using the OpenCensus library - which are provided for a range of languages, this example uses node - and configure an exporter to send traces to the agent/collector, which then sends the traces off to your configured backends.
+You instrument your services using the OpenCensus library - which is provided for a range of languages, this example uses node - and configure an exporter to send traces to the agent/collector, which then sends the traces off to your configured backends.
 In theory, this means you've achieved vendor independent traces 🎉

 **caveat 1:** Due to a limitation/bug in the jaeger ([#551] - havent' verified this bug yet as I haven't set up Jaeger) and datadog ([#198]) exporters this example is running an agent/collector per service - the bug causes them to drop the service name you've specified in your application and will instead show up as *opencensus-app* which isn't very helpful.

 **caveat 2:** In the example I'm running one collector and one agent - the collector could just as well have been an agent but I wanted to see the collector in action as well.
 You could also have chosen just to run a single agent or collector, but that won't work because of caveat 1.
 The collector has more features, so read up on both to see which one matches your requirements best.

-**caveat 3:** The Honeycomb and Datadog exporters are disabled by default as you to have an account at the appropriate vendor.
-Follow the instructions in each relevant sections below if you want to enable them.
+**caveat 3:** The Honeycomb and Datadog exporters are disabled by default as you need to have an account at the appropriate vendor.
+Follow the instructions in each of the relevant sections below if you want to enable them.

 ## Table of contents